Fiddle Leaf Fig elevates mood and improve oxygen levels around the house, but those offerings may falter when grown in the wrong soil mix.

 Likewise, aim for sterilized organic fertilizer or homemade compost to replenish soil nutrients.

-4. Warm Soil Temperature
+4. Soil Temperature

-Warm soil temperature is vital for healthy root growth, as cold soil temperature can increase viscosity and decrease water absorption.
+Warm soil is vital for healthy root growth, as cold soil temperature can increase viscosity and decrease water absorption.

 Meanwhile, ensure the temperature does not exceed 90°F as it can kill all beneficial soil microorganisms.